mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 In all the previous examples, with the exception of the last one, we relied on automatic labeling by omitting the `label` keyword.
 This allowed JuliaGrid to independently assign unique labels to measurement devices.
 In such cases, JuliaGrid utilizes a sequential set of increasing integers for labeling the devices.
 The [last example](@ref ChangeKeywordsMeasurementManual) demonstrates the user labeling approach.

+!!! tip "Tip"
+    String labels improve readability, but in larger models, the overhead from using strings can become substantial.
+To reduce memory usage and the number of allocations, users can configure ordered dictionaries to accept and store integers as labels:
+    ```julia DCPowerFlowSolution
+    @labels(Integers)
+    ```
 ---

 ##### Integer-Based Labeling
-If users prefer to utilize integers as labels in various functions, this is acceptable.
-However, it is important to note that despite using integers, these labels are still stored as strings.
-For example:
+Let us take a look at the following illustration:
 ```@example LabelInteger
 using JuliaGrid # hide
 @default(unit) # hide
 @default(template) # hide
+@labels(Integers)

 system = powerSystem()
 device = measurement()

-addBus!(system; label = "Bus 1")
+addBus!(system; label = 1)
-addBus!(system; label = "Bus 2")
+addBus!(system; label = 2)
-addBranch!(system; label = "Branch 1", from = "Bus 1", to = "Bus 2", reactance = 0.12)
+addBranch!(system; label = 1, from = 1, to = 2, reactance = 0.12)

-addVoltmeter!(system, device; label = 1, bus = "Bus 1", magnitude = 1.0)
+addVoltmeter!(system, device; label = 1, bus = 1, magnitude = 1.0)

-addAmmeter!(system, device; label = 1, from = "Branch 1", magnitude = 1.1)
+addAmmeter!(system, device; label = 1, from = 1, magnitude = 1.1)
-addAmmeter!(system, device; label = 2, to = "Branch 1", magnitude = 0.9)
+addAmmeter!(system, device; label = 2, to = 1, magnitude = 0.9)
 nothing # hide
 ```

+In this example, we use the macro [`@labels`](@ref @labels) to specify that labels will be stored as integers.
+It is essential to run this macro; otherwise, even if integers are used in subsequent functions, they will be stored as strings.

 ---